techidaily/site-games-able/source/_posts/decoding-dxvk-and-its-benefits-for-wingaming-enthusiasts.md

  Like OpenGL, and unlike Microsoft's Windows-bound Direct3D, Vulkan is "open" and cross-platform.
 You can use Vulkan on Windows, Linux, and even smartphones.
 Although not natively supported on Macs, it's usable there through MoltenVK.

  That was the short version.
-To learn more about Vulkan, check our article on[what Vulkan run time libraries are in Windows](https://www.makeuseof.com/tag/vulkan-run-time-libraries-windows/) .
+To learn more about Vulkan, check our article on [what Vulkan run time libraries are in Windows](https://www.makeuseof.com/tag/vulkan-run-time-libraries-windows/) .

 ## What Is DXVK?

  DXVK is a wrapper, "translating" Direct3D to Vulkan.
 In the human world, a translator can be a mediator between an English and a Japanese speaker, enabling them to understand one another.
 Similarly, "wrappers", or "translation layers", can "take" code written for a specific piece of hardware, platform, or API, and translate it to run on another.

  DXVK was originally developed for Linux with support from Valve, which also uses it on SteamOS and the Steam Deck.
-You can learn more about that in our article where we saw[what is Steam Proton and how it runs Windows games on Steam Deck](https://www.makeuseof.com/what-is-steam-proton-how-does-it-run-windows-games-on-steam-deck/) .
+You can learn more about that in our article where we saw [what is Steam Proton and how it runs Windows games on Steam Deck](https://www.makeuseof.com/what-is-steam-proton-how-does-it-run-windows-games-on-steam-deck/) .

 ## Why Should You Use DXVK on Windows?